Also available in: French

-Why choose a kayak?
+Why choose kayaking?

-What type of kayak to use?
+What type of kayak should you use?

 For a leisurely paddle on a small lake or hugging the shoreline of larger lakes, recreational kayaks are your best bet.
 Between 9-12 feet long and much wider than their lengthier cousins, what these types of kayaks lack in speed they make up for in stability.

 If you’re worried about not being able to squeeze out of the boat, recreational kayaks are available with generous sized cockpits.
 That means it doesn’t take a move you learned in yoga class to get out and there’s plenty of room to ease yourself into the seat and spread out your legs.
-If that still isn’t enough, a sit on top kayak may be the right fit.
-No cockpit just an open hull that lets you tan and spread out and if it happens to tip, just flip the boat right side up and keep on paddling.
+Some kayaks also have a rudder.
+This tool allows you to maintain the direction of the kayak and to counter the side wind.
+It can also be controlled with the pedals and help you turn.

-Top five must haves in a kayak
+Top five kayak accessories

-A good paddling vest has lots of room to move your arms and shoulders and is cut a bit higher in the back to allow you to sit more comfortably in a kayak cockpit.
+- PFD (personal flotation device) – A good paddling vest has lots of room to move your arms and shoulders and is cut a bit higher in the back to allow you to sit more comfortably in a kayak cockpit.

-So you’ve stopped paddling to take a drink of water and behold your paddle floating away.
+- Paddle leash – So, you’ve stopped paddling to take a drink of water and behold your paddle floating away.
 Remember that in the event of a spill, it’s much easier to find your boat than it is to find or grab a paddle that’s drifted away.

 - Dry bag – Whether you’re out for a day or a week, a soggy sandwich or wet gear can ruin an outing.
 Have at least one dry bag to keep your essentials dry and you worry-free.